 Launched in 2012, the Günter Geyer Award for Social Conscience shines the spotlight on Group Companies’ commitment to supporting social causes.
-Named after the Chairman of the Wiener Städtische Versicherungsverein Managing Board, the accolade is awarded each year to three VIG Group companies which have provided outstanding service to the community through their social activities, or those of their employees.
+Named after the Supervisory Board President of Wiener Städtische Versicherungsverein, the accolade is awarded each year to three VIG Group companies which have provided outstanding service to the community through their social activities, or those of their employees.

 As in previous years, the 2019 winners stood out for their exceptional dedication to society: